Sarmi Regency

 Sarmi Regency is one of the regencies (kabupaten) in Papua Province of Indonesia.
-It was formed from the western districts then within Jayapura Regency with effect from 12 November 2002.
-It covers an area of 18,034.0 km2, and had a population of 32,971 at the 2010 Census and 41,515 at the 2020 Census; the official estimate as at mid 2021 was 41,849.
+It was formed from the western districts which had until then been part of Jayapura Regency with effect from 12 November 2002.
+It covers an area of 18,034.0 km2 (note that the province-level Statistics Bureau gives an alternate area figure of 14,068.37 km2), and had a population of 32,971 at the 2010 Census and 41,515 at the 2020 Census; the official estimate as at mid 2023 was 42,680.
 The regency's administrative centre is at the town of Sarmi.

-Sarmi is named from an acronym of the five main tribes, which are Sobey, Armati, Rumbuai, Manirem, and Isirawa.
-The five tribes do not represent the overall tribal diversity in this regency which has 87 tribes, each with their own language.
+Sarmi is named from an acronym of the five main ethnic groups, which are the Sobey, Armati, Rumbuai, Manirem, and Isirawa.
+These five tribes do not represent the overall tribal diversity in this regency which has 87 tribes, each with their own language.

+Geography

+Sarmi Regency borders Jayapura Regency to the east and Mamberamo Raya Regency to the west.
+The southern border of the regency is formed by the Taritatu River; there the regency borders Central Mamberamo Regency in Highland Papua Province.
+The highest elevation of this regency is the summit of the Gauttier Mountain Range, at ~2,250 m above sea level, near the border with Mamberamo Raya.

 Demographics

 The majority of Sarmi residents are native Papuans, with significant numbers of transmigrants from Java, Bali, Madura.

 Religion

 The majority religion adopted by the Sarmi community is Christianity, with a significant presence of Islam brought by transmigrants from Java and Madura, as well as a small minority of Hindus and Buddhists from Bali.